jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Subtyping is reflexive

+The proof that subtyping is reflexive does not go by induction on the type because of the `<:-rcd` rule.
+We instead use induction on the size of the type.
+So we first define size of a type, and the size of a vector of types, as follows.

 ```
 ty-size : (A : Type) → ℕ
 vec-ty-size : ∀ {n : ℕ} → (As : Vec Type n) → ℕ